-As explained previously, the factors being credited with the rapid growth in the PV market include federal, state and utility incentives.
-The primary federal incentive having the most effect on the PV industry is the 30 percent investment tax credit (ITC).
-In the Inflation Reduction Act (IRA) signed into law in August 2022 the ITC was extended to the end of 2032 in 2 stages.
-In the first stage the ITC was extended to include projects beginning construction before the end of 2024.
+In addition, the Federal government has provided a generous incentive package through the Inflation Reduction Act of 2022 (IRA).
+In the IRA the investment tax credit (ITC) available to PV power plants was extended to 2032 in two stages.
+In the first stage, the ITC was extended to include projects beginning construction before the end of 2024.
 From 2025 a new 30 percent Clean Electricity Investment Tax Credit (CEITC) kicks in and continues to include projects beginning construction in 2032 or until greenhouse gas emissions from the electricity sector fall to 75 percent below the 2022 level.
 The CEITC is identical to the ITC except it is expanded to include other non-carbon emitting technologies such as nuclear.